hdeleon99/Leetcode-Solutions-with-Explanations/HW2/README.txt

     Once this last loop has finished iterating, we will have a stack that contains no duplicate letters and maintains lexicographical order

+#5
+    In this algorithm we will utilize a dequeue data structure to satisfy our requirement to have a monotonically increasing data structure, as well as our requirement to shrink our window from the left once sum >= target.
+Dequeue gives us this ability to pop from the left.

+    Begin by declaring 4 objects: a variable reflecting the length of the input array (length), a variable a deque object (deq) which will hold [number, index] pairs, a variable to hold the cumulative sum (cum_sum), and a variable to reflect the shortest subarray.

+    Now iterate through each num in the array:
+        Increment the value of cum_sum by itself + the current number nums[i]

+        if cum_sum is greater than or equal to k: shortest equals the minimum between itself and i + 1 initialize a variable named curr, and assign it a single array of two values [-inf, -inf]

+        while deq is not empty, and while cum_sum - the front-most value in deq >= k: curr equals the front pair in the queue now remove the front pair from the queue if the first pair in curr does not equal negative infinity, shortest now equals the minimum between shortest and i minus the index in the first pair in curr while deq is not empty and cum_sum is less than or equal to the rear value in the array: pop the leftmost pair from deq
+        append the current cum_sum and i pair to deq